bopped/Adidas-Account-Creator/README.md

 --------------------------------------------------------------------
 Info:
-- Written on Python 2
+- Written on Python 2 - PYTHON 3 VERISION IS adi(3)
 - Minor changes from orginal script.
 - Writes to .txt.
 - Can add other option to write to.
 DM me on twitter @backdoorcook